stuhacking/dotfiles/Readme.md

 --------

-Most subdirectories simply contain some basic environment setup like setting PATH entries.
+Most subdirectories simply contain some basic environment setup such as setting $PATH entries.
 The more significant files are:

 1) sh/ - Global Shell Configuration

 2) vim/ - Vim is good.

-3) emacs/ - Emacs is good.
+3) emacs/ - Emacs is better.

-            (Emacs site-lisp/ directory is omitted due to size.
-Just use ELPA now instead, it's awesome!)
+Emacs configuration requires additional packages for Lisp and Clojure which can be installed using the package manager in Emacs 24.
+Install at least: rainbow-delimiters, paredit, cider, slime using 'M-x package-install [RET] package [RET]'

 4) Readme.md - This file